digitalreplica/git-notes/README.md

 Markdown files have the extension ```.md``` at the end of the filename.
 Many file editors recognize markdown files, and can automatically show a preview while you're editing with all the formatting applied.

 When browsing your note repo through a web browser, git cloud providers automatically display markdown files as web pages with all formatting applied.
 So you can use your repo as your personal web page.

-Lastly, the special file ```README.md``` is automatically displayed when viewing the repo in a web browser.
+And the special file ```README.md``` is automatically displayed when viewing the repo in a web browser.
 That makes this file perfect for a home page, introduction, or table of contents.

+One handy markdown feature is [links](https://docs.github.com/en/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax#links) for linking to other web pages, or using relative links to other notes in your repo.
+For example, the link to the [advanced topics](advanced-topics.md) note is written like ```[advanced topics](advanced-topics.md)```.

 ## Use the built-in editor
 GitHub has a built-in file editor.
 For an existing file, find the ```pencil``` icon to edit that file.
 To create a few file, click the ```Add file``` menu button and select ```Create new file```.
 Name the file, ending with the extension ```.md```.